 Ibid. (ibidem = in the same) is used for a consecutive reference to the same work, but not necessarily to the same page.
 If ibid. is used without a page number, the reference is to exactly the same page as that previously cited.
 Ibid. should not be used more than two pages after the original citation.

-Any maps or other illustrative materials – including digital media such as CDs, DVDs or USB drives - that accompany your thesis can either be:
+Any maps or other illustrative materials – including digital media such as CDs, DVDs or USB drives - that accompany your thesis can be deposited as separate files with your e-thesis PDF deposit;

-Extra large or bulky material may be bound separately as an appendix – Examination and Assessment Regulations 2014, s.14.3(d), or bound in (landscape form), folded in from the right edge,
+Extra large or bulky material can be bound separately as an appendix, or bound in (landscape form), folded in from the right edge,

 In-text citation styles vary by discipline - check with your supervisor, and manuals of style, e.g. ACS, APA, Chicago, Harvard, Legal style, MLA, and Vancouver.